 Customer Segmentation Models for Increased Conversion

-Marketers are well aware of the power of customer segmentation analysis.
-Customer segmentation models can increase personalization and engagement.
+As a marketer, you are well aware of the power of customer segmentation analysis.
+However, segmentation is not an end in itself.
+Its impact grows exponentially with customer segmentation models.
+These models can increase personalization and engagement.

 Importance of Customer Segmentation Models